 Key Contributions

-• Reclaims and refines “platformization” by recasting it as platform-specific transcoding, distinct from generic digitization.
+• Reclaims and sharpens the concept of platformization by redefining it as platform-specific transcoding, distinct from generic digitization.

-• Offers a periodization marking the transition from the social-graph/open-web era to the AI-platform era (“Big AI”).
+• Offers a periodization of platformization, marking the transition from the social-web/social-graph era to the AI-platform era.

 Methods

-A conceptual/theoretical essay revisiting the author’s earlier framework, anchored in two illustrative empirical cases (the Like button’s retirement and Project Suncatcher).
-Helmond synthesizes adjacent frameworks (Sharon & Gellert; Rikap; Hendrikse et al.; Manovich) and draws on her forthcoming co-authored Platforms: A Critical Introduction.
+A conceptual and theoretical essay revisiting the author’s earlier framework, anchored by two illustrative empirical cases (Meta’s discontinuation of the Like and Comment plugins, and Google’s Project Suncatcher).
+Helmond synthesizes adjacent frameworks—Sharon & Gellert’s sphere transgression, Rikap’s intellectual monopolization, Hendrikse et al.’s Big Techification, and Manovich’s transcoding—and draws on her forthcoming co-authored book Platforms: A Critical Introduction.

 Findings

-• The Like button’s retirement signals a turn toward TikTok-style algorithmic recommendation and AI personal assistants over social signals.
+• The Like button’s retirement marks a decoupling from the social graph model toward TikTok-style content recommendation and AI personal assistants.

-• Project Suncatcher (prototype launches planned for 2027) exemplifies Big Tech’s move from “platform earth” to space, driven by terrestrial limits on energy, water, and data-center capacity.
+• Google’s Project Suncatcher (prototype satellite launches planned for 2027) exemplifies a move from “platform earth” to space as a frontier for AI compute, driven by terrestrial limits on energy, water, and data center capacity.

 Connections